Jack Kelly Jr. (rower): Early life and family

-Kelly served in the United States Navy during World War II.
-He was stationed in United States Naval Training Center Bainbridge.
+Kelly graduated from William Penn Charter School and enlisted in the United States Navy, where he served during World War II.
+He was stationed at the United States Naval Training Center Bainbridge.
 Kelly graduated from the University of Pennsylvania in 1950 and rowed for the varsity team.

 Sports and rowing

-Kelly represented the United States at the 1948 Summer Olympics at London, United Kingdom, the 1952 Summer Olympics in Helsinki, Finland and the 1956 Summer Olympics in Melbourne, Australia in rowing in the single scull (1x).
-He represented the United States in the double scull (2x) at the 1960 Summer Olympics in Rome.
-Kelly won a bronze medal at the 1956 Games.
+A rower who specialized in the single scull (1x), Kelly represented the United States at the 1948 Summer Olympics in London, England, United Kingdom; the 1952 Summer Olympics in Helsinki, Finland; and the 1956 Summer Olympics in Melbourne, Australia (winning the bronze medal).
+In the double scull (2x), he represented the United States at the 1960 Summer Olympics in Rome, Italy.
 He also won gold medals at the 1955 and 1959 Pan American Games and 1949 European Championships.